dumbdev343/liamswebsite3.0/README.md

 **Liam's Website**

-Free to use, following the license
+Free to use, following the MIT license.

+Made for the Horizons HackClub and just overall redo of my website @ selfhostedguy.com